 The time that Shakespeare called “devourer” and Virginia Woolf “the cannibal” is the focus of the narrative research.

-Modernist novel were called dramatic novel indeed, their effect reminds some theatre scene because the focus is based on the most intimate part of characters.

-The narrative space results restrict since that the existence is completely/ totally confused on the present that like A. Einstein said it is relative and how Bergson teaches contains past memories and future expectation.
+Einstein said it is relative and how Bergson teaches contains past memories and future expectation.
 It follows that the plot lose relevance and the narrative space and time contains one day or less.

 Like James Joys teaches characters suffer of a paralysis of their will, inability of having a point of view because they have no instruments to value it and take decisions for their life.